nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   ![MRR Encounter 3](https://i.imgur.com/icLqiej.png)

   **You will lose Tidus OD on Extractor if you do the 3rd encounter as specified.
-But you won blitzball, simply just whack away with Tidus and Wakka on Extractor after hasting(Tidus crits damage for 900 - 1k also, just defend with Wakka if you have Lightning Steel).**
+But you won Blitzball, simply just whack away with Tidus and Wakka on Extractor after hasting(Tidus crits damage for 900 - 1k also, just defend with Wakka if you have Lightning Steel).**

 ### Blitzball Loss
   These are strats done by <a href="https://www.twitch.tv/ze_ak">ze_ak</a> on his WR run for the JP Any% Version.
-It technically is a good strat to do on a blitzball loss.
+It technically is a good strat to do on a Blitzball loss.

 #### Mushroom Rock Road - Battles
   * Get your first encounter - Defend with Kimahri, Lulu, Tidus.